voxpupuli/puppetboard/README.rst

 .. code-block:: bash

-   $ uwsgi --http :9090 --wsgi-file /var/www/puppetboard/wsgi.py
+   $ uwsgi --socket :9090 --wsgi-file /var/www/puppetboard/wsgi.py

 Feel free to change the port to something other than ``9090``.